 Finance & Performance - as it suggests this Sub-Committee monitors the financial position.
 There has been significant work to understand the combined Halton £ from both CCG and Council budgets.
-Key local providers also attend i.e. Halton & Warrington Hospital, St Helen's & Knowsley hospital, Bridgewater and Merseycare to report their financial positions.
+Key local providers also attend i.e. Halton & Warrington Hospital, St Helen's &

+Knowsley hospital, Bridgewater and Merseycare to report their financial positions.

 Quality & Safety - This Sub-Committee is just forming as the Terms of Reference are being revised following the publication of the National Quality Board guidance.
-The Sub-Committee needs to be in place by end of June 2022 and work is ongoing from a health perspective at ICB level re the whole system Quality Assurance and other groupings.
+The Sub-Committee will commence in July 2022 and work is ongoing from a health perspective at ICB level regarding the whole system Quality Assurance.
 In Halton, the intention is to develop a thematic approach.

 Strategy & Transformation - This is a key piece of work to develop the One Halton Strategy.
 This will replace the existing One Halton Health & Wellbeing Strategy for Halton which is the responsibility of the Health and Wellbeing Board.
-Public Health are leading this work, three workshops were held in March facilitated by Aqua on starting, living and ageing well to agree three system priorities:-
+Public Health are leading this work, this commenced with the Marmot Community work with three workshops were held in March facilitated by Aqua on starting, living and ageing well to agree three system priorities:-